 But, in reality, it is impossible to uncover all issues and potential complications during the investigation.
 Some items will not be uncovered until integration.
 However, the same idea applies to potential benefits.
 This reinforces the importance to be energetic and efficient while maintaining quality to meet the due diligence period deadline.

 No two M&A deals are the same.
 Each incorporates its own character of size, business owner and leadership personalities, culture, and industry to create a unique transaction.
-One factor that makes transactions more complex is when a company is privately held.
+One factor that makes transactions more complex and due diligence process more complicated is when a company is privately held.

 Unlike publicly traded companies, private companies are not auctioned and traded conventionally on the stock market.
 Investors cannot easily buy shares unless they are founders, employed there, or have invested via venture capital or private equity firms.
 Aside from it being more difficult to invest in private companies, they are not obligated to publicly disclose as much information.
 Compared to private companies, public companies are also held to stricter business and accounting practice standards.